 For n = 2, the complete puzzle obviously has no solution.
 A queen placed on any of the four squares threatens all remaining squares.

-It turns out that there is also no complete solution for n = 3.
-Figure 119 presents three different placements of two queens, that is, solutions for k = 3 and n = 2.
+There is also no complete solution for n = 3.
+Figure 167 presents three different placements of two queens, that is, solutions for k = 3 and n = 2.
 In each case, the left-most queen occupies a square in the left-most column while a second queen is placed in one of two squares that the first one does not threaten.
 The placement of a second queen ensures that all seven unoccupied squares are threatened by some queen, meaning it is impossible to place a third queen.
 Together, the three placements explore all possibilities of placing the first queen in a square of the first column.

-Exercise 452.
-It is also possible to place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
-Explain why all of these solutions are just like the three scenarios depicted in figure 119?
+Exercise 478.
+You can also place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
+Explain why all of these solutions are just like the three scenarios depicted in figure 167?

-Figure 120 displays two solutions for the n queens puzzle: the left one is for n = 4, while the right one solves the n = 5 version.
-The figure shows how, in each case, a solution places one queen in each row and column of the board, which makes sense because a queen threatens the entire row and column that radiate out from its square.
+Figure 168 displays two solutions for the n queens puzzle: the left one is for n = 4, the right one for n = 5.
+The figure shows how in each case, a solution has one queen in each row and column, which makes sense because a queen threatens the entire row and column that radiate out from its square.

 The problem is about placing one queen at a time.
 When we place a queen on a board, we can mark the corresponding rows, columns, and diagonals as unusable for other queens.